 The action is in the form of common declarative action, as provided for in the Portuguese Code of Civil Procedure, with the specifications set out in the recast Brussels IIa Regulation.

 Since an appeal is always admissible, regardless of value, appointing a lawyer is mandatory.

 The prosecution office may take action in defence of the minor’s interests.

-- Set out the essential facts constituting the cause of action and the points of law which form the basis for the action;
+- outline the essential facts which have caused the action and the reasons in law which form the basis for the action;

-- Request the taking of evidence, in this case the body of information provided for in the Brussels IIa Regulation that must accompany the request;
+- request the taking of evidence, in this case the body of information provided for in the recast Brussels IIa Regulation that must accompany the request;

-The initial application and documents are submitted by legal representatives electronically using the computer system supporting the activity of the courts via https://citius.tribunaisnet.mj.pt/.
+The initial application and documents are submitted by legal representatives electronically using the computer system supporting the activity of the courts to the website https://citius.tribunaisnet.mj.pt/.